-Value of POCUS ultrasonography in first trimester pregnancy
+Value of ultrasound (POCUS) in first trimester pregnancy

 The selection of POCUS as the initial imaging test compared to a radiology pelvic ultrasound (US) led to a 120-minute reduction in average ED length of stay in one single center randomized study.1 Typically these POCUS exams are performed using a standard low-frequency, transabdominal curvilinear probe.
 Resolution of the low-frequency curvilinear transducer limits identification of IUP if <6-7 weeks gestation, with a majority of literature estimating approximately 20% failure rate.2

-Trick of the Trade: Use a linear transducer
+Trick of the Trade: Use an ultrasound linear transducer

 A recent prospective study by Tabbut et al. has shown a clinically significant decrease in the need for radiology performed transvaginal US when the high-frequency linear probe is used for detection of early IUP not seen with the curvilinear transducer.3 Briefly, here is what they found in the 81 patients studied:

 - 27/81 patients did NOT have an IUP visualized with the curvilinear probe using POCUS.

 - 9/27 had an IUP visualized with the high-frequency linear probe on POCUS.

 - 18/27 did not visualize an IUP.

 - 3/18 had an IUP seen on a radiology department performed transvaginal US study.
 None of the patients had an ectopic pregnancy.